ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Recommended Reading: *Managing Humans* by Michael Lopp

 The golden rule of management: do what it takes to get the best out of your team.
-In technical leadership as in any other leadership role, the best measure of your performance as a manager is the performance of the team itself. at means you should be thinking about and spending time doing everything necessary to help individual team members do their best work, both independently and collectively.
+In technical leadership as in any other leadership role, the best measure of your performance as a manager is the performance of the team itself.
+That means you should be thinking about and spending time doing everything necessary to help individual team members do their best work, both independently and collectively.

 Helping your team succeed requires humility, as it entails consistently putting the needs of your direct reports above your own.
-You will need to adjust and tweak your style, behavior, thinking, and actions to suit the needs of members of your engineering team. at will include being willing to be wrong, being open-minded, and learning from your direct reports.
+You will need to adjust and tweak your style, behavior, thinking, and actions to suit the needs of members of your engineering team.
+That will include being willing to be wrong, being open-minded, and learning from your direct reports.

 If you buy into this journey, know that you will make mistakes.
 Own those mistakes with your team and they will trust you more for it.
 Also know that being a perfect manager is not an achievable goal; the best you can hope for is to always be improving in small ways.
 After a career spent managing people, you'll have learned a lifetime of lessons about technology and human beings that will make you a more competent manager.